 - Termly instrument performances in Year 6 based on world drumming

-- Yearly saxophone and French horn performance in and out of school for Year 4
+- Annual performance in and out of school for Year 4 Brass

 - Choir clubs in KS2

-- Peripatetic lessons from Year 2 – Year 6 including guitar, vocal, trumpet, saxophone, violin and piano.
+- Peripatetic lessons from Year 2 – Year 6 including guitar, vocal, trumpet, saxophone, violin and pi

 - Singing performances in all year groups